26. Light

 Light waves

 Light waves have lots of interesting properties.
-In fact, we’ll learn later in this textbook that light is not just a mere wave.
+In fact, we’ll learn later in this textbook that light is not just a wave.
 There is a lot more to it!

 There are many things that can happen to electromagnetic waves as they travel between two points.
 Reflection and refraction have to do with bouncing and bending, which will be discussed in a later chapter of this textbook.
 If you have ever looked in a mirror, then you have experienced the reflection of light waves.